FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-template.md

 ## Built In Functionality

 Any Vue Components that you define in `ui-template` extend the underlying `ui-template` Vue component.
-This cinludes a collection of builtin methods, data and supported Widgets.
+This includes a collection of builtin methods, data and supported Widgets.
+You can also render dynamic content using any VueJS data-binding expressions, (e.g. `v-if`, `v-for`).

 ### Vuetify Widgets